 Hired as an assistant editor, Parker quickly showed a desire to make her own films.
 Grierson told her to go find some money.
 She met with staff from Health and Welfare Canada (known today as Health Canada), and submitted a proposal for a three-film project on the importance of vitamins for the nutrition of women and children.
 After going back and forth several times, staff at the ministry agreed to fund the project.
 Parker hired Judith Crawley as cinematographer, and directed three films that were eventually released under one title: Vitamins A, B1, C and D (1943).

-Between 1943 and 1956, Parker would go on to write, direct and produce more than 30 NFB films on her preferred subjects — music, culture, and children – including The Stratford Adventure (1954), which is one of her most notable works.
+Between 1943 and 1956, Parker would go on to write, direct and produce more than 30 NFB films on her preferred subjects—music, culture, and children—including The Stratford Adventure (1954), for which she wrote the script, and which is one of her most notable works.

 Parker was named head of the NFB’s Education Film Unit in 1944, where she directed and produced films for provincial ministries of education.
 She left the Film Board in 1957, in order to devote herself to raising her children, but returned to film production in 1963 when she founded Parker Film Associates with her husband, filmmaker Morten Parker.
 The company was devoted to making films of a social nature.
 After an extraordinary career spanning more than 35 years, she turned to teaching film at Vanier College in Montreal.
 In 2006 Parker was named an Officer of the Order of Canada.